Răzvan Farmache

-Răzvan Ştefănel Farmache (born 1 November 1978) is a Romanian footballer.
+Răzvan Ștefănel Farmache (born 1 November 1978) is a Romanian footballer.
 He is a player-manager for Liga IV side FC Urziceni.
 In his career Farmache played for other three clubs: Rocar București, Sportul Studențesc and Farul Constanța.

+Farmache was included in the team of players for Armânamea, a football team of Aromanians from Romania, at the Europeada 2024 tournament for indigenous and national minorities in Europe, having trained the team before the competition.